All Children's Health System Notice of Privacy Practices

-Other uses and releases of medical information not covered by this Notice will be made only with your written permission.
-If you provide us permission to use or release your medical information, you may end that permission, in writing, at any time.
+Other uses and releases of medical information not covered by this Notice will be made only with your written authorization (permission).
+For example, most uses and disclosures for marketing purposes will require your permission.
+If you provide us permission to use or release your medical information, you may end (withdraw) that permission, in writing, at any time.
 If you end your permission, we will no longer use or release your medical information for the reasons covered by your written permission.
 You must understand that we cannot take back any releases we have already made with your permission.

 Your privacy rights.

 - Right to Inspect and Copy.
 In most cases, you have the right to look at or get a copy of your medical information.
 Your medical information includes information that is used to make decisions about your health care and the payment for services.
 You can receive this information by submitting a written request to our Health Information Management Department.
 You may also request copies of medical information in an electronic format.
 If you request copies, we may charge a reasonable fee in response to your request.
 We try to agree with all reasonable requests.
 If we deny your request, you may submit a written request for a review of that decision.